pbogden/pbogden.github.io/gwpc/api/index.md

 ## Earthquake API spec

-All apps created for GWPC use earthquake data from the (most excellent) API:
+All apps created for GWPC use earthquake data from the (most excellent) USGS API:

 <a href="http://earthquake.usgs.gov/fdsnws/event/1/">USGS earthquake catalog API</a>

-This API allows custom queries to get historical records from across the globe that go back many years.
+This API allows custom queries for global records that go back many years.

-Depending on their needs, it may make more sense for Oklahoma to implement only a single API with the most recent earthquakes.
-USGS again provides a concise API spec for their real-time feeds:
+Depending on their needs, it may make more sense (and may be much simpler) for Oklahoma to implement only a single URI with the most recent earthquakes.
+For example, USGS has a concise API spec for their real-time feeds:

 See: <a href="http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php">USGS earthquake feed API</a>

-And they provide a collection of URIs for the most common queries.
-For example, this URI provides all the earthquakes across the globe in the last 30 days.
+And USGS provides a collection of URIs for the most common queries.
+For example, this URI provides all the earthquakes across the globe in the last 30 days:

 http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.geojson

-For Oklahoma, we can start with a single URI that provides all the earthquakes for the time period of interest.
+For Oklahoma, we can follow the USGS lead (and adopting their API spec as a standard) by creating a single URI that provides all the earthquakes for the time period of interest.

 ## RBDMS API spec

-For UIC wells, we should take a similar approach with similar data formats.
-For example, here's a minimal spec for RBDMS API output (following conventions of USGS API).
+For UIC wells the API on the database could be equally simple.
+For example, here's a minimal spec for RBDMS API response (it follows conventions of USGS API).
 This is the JSON object for a single well:

 ```
 {